 Meritage Announces Addition of John Inwright to Board of Directors

-/EIN News/ -- GRAND RAPIDS, Mich., Nov.
-21, 2022 (GLOBE NEWSWIRE) -- Meritage Hospitality Group Inc. (OTCQX: MHGU), the nation’s premier franchise operator, today announced that the Company’s Board of Directors appointed John W. Inwright to serve on the Board of Directors until the Company’s 2023 Annual Shareholders Meeting.
+GRAND RAPIDS, Mich., Nov.
+21, 2022 (GLOBE NEWSWIRE) -- Meritage Hospitality Group Inc. MHGU, the nation's premier franchise operator, today announced that the Company's Board of Directors appointed John W. Inwright to serve on the Board of Directors until the Company's 2023 Annual Shareholders Meeting.

 Speaking on behalf of the Board, CEO Robert Schermer said, "We are pleased to welcome John Inwright to the Board of Directors.
 John brings over 25 years of restaurant industry experience in high profile supply chain leadership roles including President and CEO of the Wendy's Quality Supply Chain Cooperative (QSCC), EVP & Chief Procurement Officer of U.S. Foodservice, and SVP of Purchasing for Unified Foodservice Purchasing Co-op, LLC (the supply chain co-op for Yum!
 Brands and its franchisees)."